Freeze-dried beef testicle supplement capsules on a wooden surface next to a glass of water and a notebook

 Do beef testicle supplements increase testosterone?

 No clinical evidence supports this claim.
-Bovine testicles contain trace testosterone (~38-47 ng/g), but the amount in a supplement serving is roughly 0.002-0.004% of your body's daily production.
+Bovine testicles contain only trace testosterone (a few tens of nanograms per gram), but the amount in a supplement serving is a tiny fraction of one percent of your body's daily production.
 After digestion and liver metabolism, the delivered hormone dose is negligible.
 The zinc content may support testosterone production if you're zinc-deficient, but that effect comes from zinc, not from the testicular tissue specifically.

 What is orchic extract?